hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/07_styling_and_animating_react_native_apps.md

 * We have also a property named ` tabBarButtonColor ` which defines the color of the unselected tabs.
 We can use it the same way as ` tabBarSelectedButtonColor `.

-* To change the color of nab bar ` Button `s we need to do somethinf new to us.
+* To change the color of nav bar ` Button `s we need to do something new to us.
 Reach out to the ` screen ` or ` screes ` where these ` Buttons ` exist in the nav bar and add this:
 ```js
 static navigatorStyle = {
     navBarButtonColor: "#bbb"
 };
 ```
 We know this ` static ` keyword meaning that the ` navigatorStyle ` belongs to the class itself not each instance.
-In pur case we need t change the ` Button ` that opens the ` SideDrawer ` and it exists in both tabs(` AddPlaceScreen `, ` FindPlaceScreen `) so we duplicate this code there.
+In our case we need to change the ` Button ` that opens the ` SideDrawer ` and it exists in both tabs(` AddPlaceScreen `, ` FindPlaceScreen `) so we duplicate this code there.

 ## Preparing the App for Animation